1-minute-to-midnight/mpv-modern-x-compact/README.md

 # How to install
 Put the .lua file into "~~/scripts/" folder, and remove other osc scripts.

-Change the following setting in mpv.conf :
+Set the following setting in mpv.conf :

 `osc=no`